Growing up in the Coal Region during the ’60’s and ’70’s meant going to “markets” on a regular basis with my family during the summer and early fall.

 - Remove when cooked and golden and drain on rack on paper towels.
 Sprinkle while warm with powdered sugar and serve.

-- From the book “Pennsylvania Dutch Cooking”
+- Recipe from the book “Pennsylvania Dutch Cooking”